 Still, he doubted China's consumption share would reach the roughly 60 percent rate of the European Union, let alone the 70 percent rate of the United States.
 "The Chinese will never consume as we do in the West, especially in the U.S."

 The opportunities for retailers are nevertheless mouth-watering, if they can adapt their sales methods to thousands of fast-growing towns across China where budgets and tastes are a world apart from the bright lights of Beijing and Shanghai.

 Patrick Kung, Greater China chairman for Koninklijke Philips Electronics NV, sees huge growth in the coming decade in what he calls China's "emerging markets" -- lower-tier towns and the countryside -- while coastal cities will gradually become saturated.

-"A smart company will be proactively investing and looking how to tap those markets," Kung told a conference organised by the European Union Chamber of Commerce in Beijing.
+"A smart company will be proactively investing and looking how to tap those markets," Kung told a conference organized by the European Union Chamber of Commerce in Beijing.